CxELabs/M365HOL/instructions.md

 2. [] You've been directed to Exchange Online

-  > [!NOTE] **By taking a look at the the URL, you can verify that your session is actually being redirected to Cloud App Security.**
+    >:memo: **By taking a look at the the URL, you can verify that your session is actually being redirected to Cloud App Security.**

    !IMAGE[Session](\Media\appc-office-13.png)